 This proposal will attempt to offer clear and realistic sources of new and dedicated revenue that can be specifically allocated towards higher education.
 The criteria for these suggestions have taken into account three basic guidelines:

-do not increase existing taxes that disproportionately harm people of lower income aim for tax increases that discourage negative behaviors that are harmful to society avoid negatively impacting the economy of Washington State.
+- 2) Aim for tax increases that discourage negative behaviors that are harmful to society - 3) Avoid negatively impacting the economy of Washington State.